Shoulder Bursitis & Impingement - Diagnosis & Treatment in Adelaide

 This is a good starting point.
 Avoiding or modifying activities that worsen your pain can help you to manage your symptoms temporarily.
 You may find that wearing a shoulder sling can help.

-It is best to stick to simple pain relief, such as Paracetamol (Panadol) or nonsteroidal anti-inflammatories (NSAIDs; Neurofen).
-Steroid injections can also be used to reduce pain and inflammation
+It is best to stick to simple pain relief, such as Paracetamol (Panadol) or nonsteroidal anti-inflammatories (NSAIDs; Nurofen).
+Steroid injections can be considered in certain situations depending on your presentation

 Physiotherapy can help to strengthen and regain function.
 A dedicated physiotherapist would usually work with you by targeting the five pillars of shoulder rehabilitation: (1) Heating and/or cooling, (2) Massage and manual therapy, (3) Range of motion work, (4) Flexibility as well as stretching and (5) strengthening.
 Your physiotherapist may also suggest shoulder taping, which could help you to restore normal shoulder dynamics.